emileshah/emileshah/README.md

 - ✨ Hi, I’m @emileshah!
 I'm a student at Berkeley.
 - 👀 I’m studying Data Science and Political Science, and am interested in data journalism, machine learning and natural language processing.
 I have experience in Python data visualization using pandas, numpy, and matplotlib, and experience in web development.
-- 🌱 I’m currently learning JavaScript React, R, and expanding on my SQL and sci-kit learn knowledge!
+- 🌱 I’m currently working on projects with OpenAI's API and web development work with JavaScript React!
 - 📫 You can reach me by emailing emileshah@berkeley.edu. :)

 <!---